chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---

+#st_canada
+1. Our study team met for our weekly session July 3 at 10:00am Pacific (rescheduled).
+Meeting minutes are here.
+A final poll was sent out asking for status on lessons.
+2. This week we Updated the tracking spreadsheet matching team members to sprint 1 wall.
+3. There are three scholars facing some issues with lesson 2 but haven't gotten any status back from them yet.

 Day 23 (sprint 2):
 1. Yesterday I finished all of lesson 4.
 2. Today I finished lesson 4.2.
 Posted my updates to my Github blog.